-MPD CURRENT STATUS: MPD is currently updating the leadership curriculum for the department to incorporate the guardian mindset, and the Chief's expectations for leadership.
+UPDATE: MPD is currently updating the leadership curriculum for the department to incorporate the guardian mindset, and the Chief's expectations for leadership.
 The pre-service academy work was implemented in the most recent academy, and planning is underway for more advanced learning sections.
+In addition to other specialized training options that may be available, MPD has committed to continued participation with the Wisconsin Command College and the Wisconsin 1st Line Supervisor Course.
+In addition, MPD has committed to sending selected command staff to other programs such as Northwest School of Police Staff and Command or the FBI national Academy.